TimoKats/Redex/README.md

 ```

 ### Usage and examples
 Redex has three main actions: has (returns boolean), find (returns strings/locations/tuples) and count (returns int).
-For each of these actions, a number of commonly used parameters apply.
-First, **query** contains the Redex-query.
-Second, **string** contains the string on which the Redex query is applied.
-Third, **granularity** (default value is 1) refers to the amount of instancies of a splitting character required to start a new substring to search in.
-Fourth, **split** (default value is ' ') is the splitting character(s) to create the substrings with.

-Finally, **threads** (deafult value is 2) refers to the amount of threads employed by the system to conduct the search with.
-Note, setting this parameter requires some knowledge of your CPU (cores/threads).
-Hence, it's advised to keep this value on default.

-As an example, a Redex query that finds all words that start with an uppercase character and contain an hyphen can be formulated as follows.
+For example, a Redex query that finds all words that start with an uppercase character and contain an hyphen can be formulated as follows.

 ```python
 rd.find('startswith:*upper and contains:-', string)